Table of Contents

 |Air entry||Normal||Decreased||Markedly decreased|

-- A total score of equal to or less than 2 indicates mild croup and there is no stridor at rest
+- A total score of equal to or less than 2 indicates mild croup and there is barking cough and hoarseness, no stridor at rest

 - A total score of 3-5 indicates moderate croup

-- A total score of 6-11 indicates severe croup, obvious stridor and obvious chest indrawing
+- A total score of 6-11 indicates severe croup, obvious stridor and obvious chest wall indrawing

-- A total score of more than or equal to 12 indicates respiratory failure
+- A total score of more than or equal to 12 indicates approaching respiratory failure with prominent symptoms other than barking cough and stridor.

 Treatment of Croup